qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Default: *Rectangles*

 ``Width`` [number]
-  Width of the buffer shape
+  Width of the buffer shape.

   Default: *1.0*

 ``Height`` [number]
-  Height of the buffer shape
+  Height of the buffer shape.

   Default: *1.0*

 ``Rotation`` [number]
   Optional

-  Rotation of the buffer shape
+  Rotation of the buffer shape.

   Default: *0.0*

 ``Number of segment`` [number]
-  How many segment should have the buffer shape
+  How many segment should have the buffer shape.

   Default: *36*